bajuwa/RoboKitty/EightBitTunes/README.md

 This library IGNORES:<br>
 - The K - Key Header, currently this library defaults to C Major Key<br>
 - Repeat symbols ( :| )<br>
+- Any stemmed notes, except for the first note in the bracketed stem (ex: in the simple stem [ABC], only A would play, B and C would be ignored)<br>
 - Doubled up flats/sharps, these will default to <br>
 - Anything inside double quotes (")<br>
 - Any whitespace or decorative characters (such as bars |, parenthesis (), newlines, etc)<br>
 This library will break/error or display undefined behaviour if:<br>
-- The K - Key Header is not the last header in the initial header list (mid-tune header changes do not follow this rule)<br>
+- The K - Key Header is not the last header (either in the initial header set or the mid-tune header changes)<br>